atantos/TextAssociations.jl/docs/src/index.md

 ### 📊 Comprehensive Metric Collection

-The package implements metrics from various theoretical frameworks:
+The package provides metrics from several families of measures.
+The examples below are representative; the full list of implemented measures, along with their formulae, is provided in the **Measures** section.

 - **Information-theoretic**: PMI, PPMI, Mutual Information variants
 - **Statistical**: Log-likelihood ratio, Chi-square, T-score, Z-score